Comparing Quartzite With Marble

 Knowing How to Tell the Difference

 It is good to know the difference between quartzite and marble because they look so similar.
-There are cases where marble slabs are incorrectly as quartzite.
-This can translate into issues since the materials are made up of different material as we have discussed.
+There are cases where marble slabs are incorrectly labeled as quartzite.
+This can translate into issues since these materials are made up of different substances as we have discussed.
 As we stated earlier, it can be nearly impossible to tell the difference just by looking at the stone.
 So, how can you determine if a stone you are looking at is quartzite or marble?
 Is there a reliable way to tell the difference?
-Yes. you can determine whether a stone is marble or quartzite by using one or both of the following tests.
+Yes.
+You can determine whether a stone is marble or quartzite by using one or both of the following tests.

 One way to distinguish a quartzite slab form a marble one is to perform a scratch test.
 Since these two materials differ in hardness, using a piece of the stone to 'scratch' a material that is harder thanmarble but softer than quartzite will reveal which stone you have.
 To perform a scratch test do the following: